MEDomics-UdeS/MED3pa/docs/datasets_tutorials.rst

 .. code-block:: python

     manager.reset_datasets()
-    manager.summary()  # Verify that all datasets are reset
+    manager.summarize()  # Verify that all datasets are reset

 Summary of Outputs
 ^^^^^^^^^^^^^^^^^^^